Jeroentjuuh/CS4575_project_1/Report.md

 ### Experimental Setup

 To compare the browser version to the native app we created an automatic testing script.
-We chose to use the Google Chrome browser and downloaded the most recent version of the MacOS Jellyfin application.
+We chose to use the Google Chrome browser and downloaded the most recent version of the MacOS Jellyfin application (v1.11.1) and Jellyfin server v10.10.3.
 The task consists of logging in to the jellyfin server, searching for a video and watching for a predefined amount of time before closing either the browser or app.
 Whichever we were testing.

 For these experiments we had the automated script watch 30 seconds of video.
-To also include different video codecs we ran experiments on the video '2 Fast 2 Furious' which has an H.264 codec, and on the video 'Moana 2' which has an AV1 codec.
+To also include different video codecs we ran experiments on the movie '2 Fast 2 Furious' which with an H.264 codec, and on the movie 'Moana 2' with an AV1 codec.
 For these experiments the same browser was used, and the same Jellyfin application was used.

 ### Hardware setup